-12.1 A proposal of dissolution of the Organisation can be made by the Board or by at least one-fifth of the Voting Members.

-- 12.2 The dissolution of the Organisation can only be approved by the General Assembly with the required quorum and a majority vote as set out in Article 6.4.6. - 12.3 Following a decision to dissolve the Organisation, the General Assembly appoints liquidators to manage the appropriate distribution of all the assets and financial holdings of the Organisation.
+- 12.1 A proposal of dissolution of the Organisation can be made by the Board or by at least one-fifth of the Voting Members. - 12.2 The dissolution of the Organisation can only be approved by the General Assembly with the required quorum and a majority vote as set out in Article 6.4.6. - 12.3 Following a decision to dissolve the Organisation, the General Assembly appoints one or more liquidators.
 The General Assembly defines their assignment.